Tiffany Updated on Apr 27, 2026 72 views

 Another challenge that caught the team's attention was that insights seldom accumulated in a practical manner.
 This stemmed from data being fragmented across multiple tools and platforms.

 When the marketing team reviewed the work process of SEO content analysis, it identified a list of tools involved.
 Content evaluations are distributed across SEO tools, spreadsheets, Slack threads, and even verbal feedback.
-Over time, it becomes difficult to track why a piece was updated, what issues were identified, or whether similar problems have already been solved elsewhere.
+Over time, it becomes difficult to trace why a piece was updated, what issues were identified, or whether similar problems have already been solved elsewhere.

 The process debt compounds quickly as workflows grow more complex.
 Without a structured way to capture and reuse the data of content analysis, SEO decisions and strategies will become reactive rather than systematic.